bdelbosc/neo4jtest2016/README.md

 The graph db is secondary store (all information are in the repository), This brings limitations:
   - There will be one doc per node
-  - The relationship will have no properties
+  - The relationship will have no property
   - Relationship are directed (one way)
   - The label is the document type or mixintype